ars2240/asdHBTucker/README.md

 - logistic_feature_select.py- predict using logistic regression with MI feature selection
 - logisticReg.m- uses a logistic regression model to learn & predict ASD
 - logisticRegPCA.m- predict using logistic regression, using first X PCs
+- logisticReg_noDecomp.m- uses a logistic regression model to learn & predict ASD, uses gene selection rather than a decomposition
 - multi.m- draws a single sample from the multinomial distribution
 - mRMR.r- selects features using mRMR method
 - opt.m- separate file that computes tests for our optimization problem